google/crubit/docs/bindings/reference/pointers_and_references.md

 Examples of C++ features that may mutate a value that Rust holds a reference to:

 *   Using copy assignment operator of C++ value that Rust has a reference to.

-TODO(b/258249993): After `cc_bindings_from_rs` generates assignment operators,
-explicitly document them here as an example.

-TODO(b/271002281): After `cc_bindings_from_rs` exposes public fields, explicitly document them here as an example.
+*   Mutating public fields of a C++ struct that Rust has a reference to.

 TODO: Try to succintly mention the idea that short-lived / non-retained references are safe from the mutation risk.